 Here’s the deal.
 Thanks to a regulatory quirk, we can’t officially call our diet “complete and balanced.”
-To use that phrase, pet food regulations mandate adding certain synthetic vitamins and minerals that often times are attained by adding synthetic sources.
+To use that phrase, pet food regulations mandate meeting certain levels of vitamins and minerals that often times are attained by adding synthetic sources.

 “But most of the regulations are based on studies with dry kibble,”